Andrew-Chen-Wang/django-social-provider-and-consumer-tutorial/README.md

 # OAuth Provider and Client: Two-Sided Implementation of OAuth + OpenID Connect

-Implementing a "server"/provider that becomes a social provider (i.e. the Velnota in "Signup with Velnota"), and a "client"/consumer that allows its users to register using said server/provider.
+Implementing a provider that becomes a social provider (i.e. the Velnota in "Signup with Velnota"), and a consumer that allows its users/clients to register using said provider.

 This is mostly for learning but also **I can replicate this process really fast.
 No Googling necessary**.
 All code is just provided here.
-Note that the terminology is incorrect; it's not really "server" and "client" but more like "provider" and "consumer".
-It was midnight;
-I was tired; couldn't think straight after finals; I'm sorry.
-So anyway, I started blasting.

 ---
 ## Tutorial